-Moreover, the system should only benefit 'those who, forced by the circumstances, legitimately seek protection in the Community'.41 Only persons 'genuinely in need' should have access to the CEAS.42 Paradoxically however, such access has never been clearly regulated.43 What is more, notwithstanding the assertions made that the AFSJ should remain 'open' to refugees,44 these proclamations have been countered by constant action 'for a consistent control of external borders to stop illegal immigration'.45 So, although Stockholm posits that '[t]he strengthening of border controls should not prevent access to protection systems by those persons entitled to benefit from them',46 no channels for safe and legal access to the CEAS have been opened.
+Moreover, the system should only benefit 'those who, forced by the circumstances, legitimately seek protection in the Community'.
+An Only persons 'genuinely in need' should have access to the CEAS.
+Paradoxically however, such access has never been clearly regulated.
+What is more, notwithstanding the assertions made that the AFSJ should remain 'open' to refugees, these proclamations have been countered by constant action 'for a consistent control of external borders to stop illegal immigration'.
+So, although Stockholm posits that '[t]he strengthening of border controls should not prevent access to protection systems by those persons entitled to benefit from them', for no channels for safe and legal access to the CEAS have been opened.
 At the same time, while Member States have moved migration and border controls abroad, they have failed to recognise the extraterritorial reach of their obligations vis-à-vis refugees and others that are entitled to international protection.
-This asymmetry has worked to the detriment of asylum seekers, who in almost all cases access the CEAS through irregular means.47
+This asymmetry has worked to the detriment of asylum seekers, who in almost all cases access the CEAS through irregular means.
+The community is a system of the case access the CEAS through irregular means.
+The community is accessed by the circumstance of the case access the CEAS through irregular means.